therealchjones/mffer/docs/Development.md

 #### Additional setup

-Though they may be included in the `dotnet restore` command at some point, at the time of this writing it's necessary to set up Python and Jython separately if you wish to work on the apkdl script, the documentation build process, and Ghidra analysis.
+Though it may be included in the `dotnet restore` command at some point, at the time of this writing it's necessary to set up Jython separately if you wish to work on
+Ghidra analysis.
 It's not necessary to setup Python beyond the system version to run apkdl, autoanalyze, or Ghidra, just to make changes to them.
 It's not required to set up Python to build the documentation if you're only making